 Are you ready to expand your impact in today's diverse classroom?
 Our English as a New Language/English as a Second Language license prepares educators to deepen their understanding of classroom diversity and gives them tools to help students from different backgrounds succeed.

-The English as a New Language/English as a Second Language (ENL/ESL) program at IU Southeast, in partnership with IU Bloomington, is offered to interested candidates as a license addition, requiring an initial teaching license.
+The English as a New Language/English as a Second Language (ENL/ESL) program at IU Southeast, in partnership with IU Bloomington, is offered as a license addition, requiring an initial teaching license.
 The program combines four online courses offered by IU Bloomington and four onsite courses offered by IU Southeast.
-The ENL/ESL program currently consists of eight (8) courses for twenty four (24) credit hours.
+The ENL/ESL program currently consists of eight (8) courses for a total of 24 credit hours.

-Some coursework may be applicable to the M.S.Ed. at IU Southeast.
-Candidates interested in pursuing the master´s should verify this with the IU Southeast graduate licensing advisor and program coordinator.
-Nine hours may be used toward the M.S.Ed. if application to the M.S.Ed. program occurs after admission to the ENL/ESL license program.
-Candidates may choose to also explore +30 options with their districts and schools.
+Some coursework may be applicable to the M.S.Ed. degree requirements at IU Southeast.
+Candidates interested in pursuing the master´s degree should verify degree requirements with the IU Southeast graduate licensing advisor and ENL/ESL program coordinator.
+9 credit hours may be used toward the M.S.Ed. if application to the M.S.Ed. program occurs after admission to the ENL/ESL license program.
+Program may also meet district/corporation and +30 Option requirements.

 IU Southeast´s graduate licensing advisor will initiate the licensing procedures and will provide assistance to candidates as well as inter-institutional coordination.
 IU Bloomington's licensing office will finalize license recommendations at program completion.
 Course substitutions are approved by the IU Bloomington licensing office, while advising takes place at IU Southeast.